Let Go, Be Happy

 Control and Addiction

 Addiction is characterized by the loss of control.
 This loss of control is in regard to a substance or behavior that, in the beginning, brings relief or pleasure.
 Substance use may start as an attempt to control feelings.
-Many people attempt to manage or control feelings, but they end up addicted to drugs or alcohol, for example.
+Many people attempt to manage or control feelings, but they end up addicted to drugs or alcohol.
 The substance abuser wants to alter her state.
 For example, after a rough day at work she wants to relax.
-The substance is used to alter her mood; hence taking control of a mood that was being controlled by external events (or whatever contributed to the bad day).
+The substance is used to alter her mood; hence taking control of a mood that was being controlled by external events (whatever contributed to the bad day).
 This can be applied to any negative mood state.
 Eventually, the person comes to rely on the substance; then the substance dictates the mood.
 This is true of other situations as well, and a cycle begins.
 Part of the core of addiction is a desire to control one's state through inappropriate means.

 Control and Anxiety